GraphCare: Enhancing Healthcare Predictions with Personalized Knowledge Graphs: Related Works

-\textbf{Personalized Knowledge Graphs.} Personalized KGs have emerged as promising tools for enhancing clinical decision-making and healthcare predictions \citep{ping2017individualized, gyrard2018personalized, shirai2021applying, rastogi2020personal, li2022graph}.
-Previous approaches such as GRAM \citep{choi2017gram} and its successors \citep{ma2018kame, shang2019pre, yin2019domain, panigutti2020doctor} incorporated external hierarchical graphs to improve predictions of deep learning-based models; however, they primarily focus on simple parent-child relationships, overlooking the rich complexities found in large knowledge bases.
+\textbf{Personalized Knowledge Graphs.} Personalized KGs have emerged as promising tools for improving healthcare prediction \citep{ping2017individualized, gyrard2018personalized, shirai2021applying, rastogi2020personal, li2022graph}.
+Previous approaches such as GRAM \citep{choi2017gram} and its successors \citep{ma2018kame, shang2019pre, yin2019domain, panigutti2020doctor, lu2021self} incorporated hierarchical graphs to improve predictions of deep learning-based models; however, they primarily focus on simple parent-child relationships, overlooking the rich complexities found in large knowledge bases.
 MedML \citep{gao2022medml} employs graph data for COVID-19 related prediction.
 However, the KG in this work has a limited scope and relies heavily on curated features.
-To address the aforementioned gaps, we propose two solutions for automatically constructing comprehensive personalized KGs from open sources: utilizing prompting techniques \citep{liu2023pre} derived from LLMs to generate KGs tailored to healthcare predictive tasks, or employing random sampling from existing KGs \citep{bodenreider2004unified} to ensure a diverse and representative knowledge base.
+To bridge these gaps, we introduce two methods for creating detailed, personalized KGs using open sources.
+The first solution is prompting \citep{liu2023pre} LLMs to generate KGs tailored to medical concepts.
+This approach is inspired by previous research \citep{yao2019kg, wang2020language, chen2022knowledge, lovelace2022framework, chen2023dipping, jiang-etal-2023-text}, showing that pre-trained LMs can function as comprehensive knowledge bases.
+The second method involves subgraph sampling from established KGs \citep{bodenreider2004unified}, enhancing the diversity of the knowledge base.

 \textbf{Attention-augmented GNNs.} Attention mechanisms \citep{bahdanau2014neural} have been widely utilized in GNNs to capture the most relevant information from the graph structure for various tasks \citep{velivckovic2017graph, lee2018graph, zhang2018gaan, wang2020multi, zhang2021affinity, knyazev2019understanding}.
-The incorporation of attention mechanisms in GNNs allows for enhanced graph representation learning, which is particularly useful in the context of EHR data analysis \citep{choi2020learning}.
-In the \method framework, we introduce a new GNN \texttt{BAT} which leverages both visit-level and node-level attention, along with edge weights, for predictions with personalized KGs in the healthcare domain.
+The incorporation of attention mechanisms in GNNs allows for enhanced graph representation learning, which is particularly useful in the context of EHR data analysis (\citeauthor{choi2020learning}, \citeyear{choi2020learning}; \citeauthor{lu2021self}, \citeyear{lu2021self}).
+In \textsc{GraphCare}, we introduce a new GNN BAT leveraging both visit-level and node-level attention, edge weights, and attention initialization for EHR-based predictions with personalized KGs.

-\section{Personalized \textbf{Graph}-based Health\textbf{Care} Prediction (\method)}
+\section{Personalized \textbf{Graph}-based Health\textbf{Care} Prediction}

-In this section, we present \method, a comprehensive framework designed to generate personalized KGs and utilize them for enhanced healthcare predictions.
+In this section, we present \textsc{GraphCare}, a comprehensive framework designed to generate personalized KGs and utilize them for healthcare predictions.
+It operates through three general steps: